nordicmicroalgae/pipeline/README.md

 ## Workflow

 The data pipeline builds upon the existing taxonomy in WoRMS, translating only unaccepted and deleted taxa.
 It is rooted in the database of the previous version of Nordic Microalgae, supplemented by taxa from the NOMP biovolume file, HAB taxa sourced from Karlson et al. 2021, and additional manually curated taxa.
 Higher taxonomic classifications are aggregated from all parent taxa, redirecting them to their closest accepted relatives.
-Links and factual data are gathered via diverse API calls and integrated into the database (`taxa.txt`) using their corresponding taxon_id (current AphiaID).
+Links and factual data are gathered via diverse API and database calls and integrated into the database (`taxa.txt`) using their corresponding taxon_id (current AphiaID).
 Information from the NORCCA culture collection is acquired through HTML scraping, with links to all strains originating from Northern Europe cataloged and stored.
 The extensive IOC HAB and NORCCA lists are filtered down to the species present in the database.
 In addition, the taxonomic content is compared to the phytoplankton taxa present in the "Svenskt HavsARKivs" (SHARK) database.

 ```mermaid
 flowchart TD